 Anyone who arrives without a valid travel document, visa or authority to enter Australia, may be refused entry to Australia or delayed until their identity and claims to enter Australia have been confirmed.
-Please visit the Department of Immigration’s website’s section for Tourists including Visas for up to date information and further details on tourist visas, working holidays, business visits, students, immigration, Electronic Travel Authority (ETAs), visas and other useful contacts.
-For further information please visit the Australian Government Department of Immigration and Border Protection.
+Please visit the Department of Immigration’s website’s section for up to date information and further details on tourist visas, working holidays, business visits, students, immigration, Electronic Travel Authority (ETAs), visas and other useful contacts.
+For further information please visit the Australian Government Department of Immigration and Border Protection

 Australian money comes in both notes and coins.
 The notes are: $5, $10, $20, $50 and $100.
 The coins are: 5, 10, 20 and 50 cents, and $1 and $2.
 You’ll find currency exchange facilities at the international airport, throughout the city centre, and at most banks and Australia Post offices.

 Sydney operates on Australian Eastern Standard Time (AEST) which is UTC/GMT+10/11 depending on the time of year.
-In November the time will be UTC/GMT +11.
+In June the time will be UTC/GMT+10.